John H. Taylor

 Taylor has written two novels, Patterns of Abuse and Jackson Place, in addition to numerous newspaper and magazine articles and a blog, “The Episconixonian.”

 Taylor married Kathleen Hannigan O’Connor in 2002.
-He has two daughters, Valerie and Lindsay, and two stepchildren, Daniel and Meaghan.
+He has two daughters, Valerie and Lindsay; two stepchildren, Daniel and Meaghan; and two grandchildren.

 A profile of Taylor from the Winter 2017 issue of The Episcopal News is here.